-- Higher density to reflect the existing residential neighbourhoods. - Building heights between 2 -2 1⁄2 storeys. - Provide adequate connections through to existing communities where possible. - Where existing properties back directly onto the boundary of the developable area new properties should be set out in a 'back to back' layout with appropriate spacing standards to protect existing residential amenity.
-The layout will increase security through reducing accessibility to rear gardens.

-New development blocks located on existing highway will be required to provide properties which front onto the highway to provide a positive streetscape and activation.
+- Densities to reflect the existing residential neighbourhoods. - Building heights between 2 -2 1⁄2 storeys (however, careful consideration should be given to site topography) - Provide adequate connections through to existing communities where possible. - New development blocks located on existing highway will be required to provide properties which front onto the highway to provide a positive streetscape and activation